cavart28/investate/README.md

 # get the growth over time of the alternative investment, here we choose holding cash at 0% APR
 period_rate_B = [0] * len(cut_series)

-# get the function which determines the rebalance of the investments
+# get the function which determines the re-balance of the investments
 from investate.backtesting_examples import invest_with_sma

 invest_func = invest_with_sma(chk_size_1=chk_size_1, chk_size_2=chk_size_2)